rom1v/scrcpy-deps/README.md

 [scrcpy]: https://github.com/Genymobile/scrcpy

-The script is intended to be executred on Linux (typically Debian), with `mingw-w64` installed.
+The script is intended to be executed on Linux (typically Debian), with `mingw-w64` installed.

 The packages `libz-mingw-w64` and `libz-mingw-w64-dev` (necessary for zlib) must